insight-platform/Savant/README.md

 ## About Us

-The In-Sight team is a ML/AI department of Bitworks Software.
+The In-Sight team is an ML/AI department of [Bitworks Software](https://bitworks.software/).
 We develop custom high performance CV applications for various industries providing full-cycle process, which includes but not limited to data labeling, model evaluation, training, pruning, quantization, validation, and verification, pipelines development, CI/CD.
 We are mostly focused on Nvidia hardware (both datacenter and edge).

 Contact us: info@bw-sw.com